Miguel Uribe Turbay: Treatment and suspects

+Death and funeral

 In the early morning of 11 August, around two months after the shooting, Turbay died at a hospital in Bogotá at the age of 39.
 Uribe Turbay lay in state on 11 August in the Elliptical Hall of the National Capitol until the afternoon of 13 August.
 Following the death of Uribe Turbay, President Gustavo Petro declared 12 August, a day of national mourning.
 His coffin was transported to the Primate Cathedral of Bogotá by members of the 37th Infantry Presidential Guard Battalion.
 The service was presided over by the Cardinal Primate of Colombia, Luis José Rueda Aparicio.
 Following Uribe Turbay's death, his family requested that President Gustavo Petro and Vice President Francia Márquez not attend.
 Several foreign leaders attended Uribe Turbay's service: U.S. Deputy Secretary of State Christopher Landau.
 Among those who attended the funeral were former Presidents of Colombia César Gaviria, Ernesto Samper, and Juan Manuel Santos; former First Ladies Ana Milena Muñoz de Gaviria, Jacquin Strouss de Samper, Nohra Puyana de Pastrana, Lina Moreno de Uribe, and María Clemencia de Santos; and former Vice President Marta Lucía Ramírez.
 Former Presidents Andrés Pastrana and Iván Duque were not present, while former President Álvaro Uribe was unable to attend due to his house arrest.
 Neither were former Vice Presidents Humberto De la Calle, Gustavo Bell, Francisco Santos, Angelino Garzón, Germán Vargas Lleras, and Óscar Naranjo.
+Also present mayor of Bogotá Carlos Fernando Galán and First lady Carolina Deik.

 The service concluded with a performance by Yuri Buenaventura.
 Uribe Turbay's burial took place in the central nave of the Central Cemetery of Bogotá.
 The service included a prayer service presided over by Monsignor Fadi Abou Chebel, Apostolic Exarch of Bogotá and leader of the Mariamite Maronite Order.
 The ceremony honored the Lebanese origins of the Turbay family.

+Aftermath

 On 26 August 2025, Uribe Turbay's father, Miguel Uribe Londoño, launched his presidential campaign, saying that he intended to continue his son's legacy.